Geysha07/deep-learning-challenge/README.md

 What variable(s) are the target(s) for your model?

-The values within the "IS_SUCCESSFUL" column are our targets for the model.
+The values within the "IS_SUCCESSFUL" column are the targets for the model.

 What variable(s) are the features for your model?